Botic van de Zandschulp: 2021: Major debut, US Open quarterfinal as qualifier, top 100, Dutch No. 1

-2022: Wimbledon fourth round, maiden ATP singles final & doubles title, top 25
+2022: Major fourth round, ATP singles final & doubles title, top 25

 Van de Zandschulp started his year by reaching the quarterfinals at the Melbourne Summer Set by defeating Adrian Mannarino and 8th seed Mackenzie McDonald in straight sets.
 He lost to Grigor Dimitrov in the quarterfinals despite having match points on serve in the third set.

 He reached the third round at the Melbourne where he lost to world No. 2, Daniil Medvedev.
 As a result, he made his top 50 debut in the rankings on 31 January 2022.

 Van de Zandschulp reached the third round in Indian Wells, where he beat Tennys Sandgren and scoring his second top 10 victory over world no. 9 Félix Auger-Aliassime in three sets.
 He lost to Miomir Kecmanović in the third round in straight sets.
 In Miami, he lost to Mikhail Kukushkin in the first round.

 His next tournament was Marrakech, where he beat Hugo Dellien in three sets in the first round, and qualifier Vít Kopřiva in straight sets in the second round to make his fourth ATP Tour-level quarterfinal overall and second of 2022.
 He lost to Alex Molčan in the quarterfinals.

 In Monte Carlo, he lost to Sebastian Korda in the first round.
 He reached the top 40 on 25 April 2022.

 Seeded eight in Munich, Van de Zandschulp defeated Brandon Nakashima and Egor Gerasimov to reach a third ATP Tour-level quarterfinal in 2022.
 Next, he upset second seed Casper Ruud in straight sets to reach the semifinals, where he beat 7th seed Miomir Kecmanović in a nearly three-hour match to become the first Dutch male player to reach an ATP Tour-level singles final since Robin Haase at Gstaad in 2016.
 He was forced to retire in the final against Holger Rune due to chest pain.